 Maybe.
 Depending on the court, the judge, prosecutor, your driving record and of course the circumstances of your Reckless Driving (according to the police officer or state trooper) will play a huge role.
 If your record is clean, and your speed is not very high, you may find leniency and the judge could reduce or drop the charge.
 Reckless Driving is a serious offense that does carry potential jail time and license suspension.
 If your record is not very good and your driving behavior and/or speed is high, you should consult with an attorney who is familiar with the court you were charged in, whether it be Fairfax, Newport News or any surrounding jurisdiction.
 Our consultations are free.
-Never hurts to pick up the phone and ask what we might be able to do for you.
+It never hurts to pick up the phone and ask what we might be able to do for you.

 How can Reckless Driving Conviction affect my life?

-Remember, a Reckless Driving in Virginia is a Class 1 Misdemeanor.
+Remember, a Reckless Driving conviction in Virginia is a Class 1 Misdemeanor.
 It is the most serious misdemeanor you can get.
 If convicted, you will have a criminal record.
-If you have a criminal record, obtaining government clearances will be difficult, maybe impossible.
+If you have a criminal record, obtaining government clearances will be difficult, or maybe even impossible.
 If your job requires you to drive, or you need to drive due to no access to public transportation, you could be fired.
-Many government jobs, civil service, or in the field of law enforcement will prohibit you from getting hired.
+Many jobs in government, civil service, or in the field of law enforcement will prohibit you from getting hired.
 Your social life will be halted as you won’t be able to freely drive to and from places.
 Your driving privileges can be stripped, and you will have to resort to public transportation or rely on others for rides.
 Your car insurance rates may go up as well which will hurt you in the long run.

 What can I do to prepare for an upcoming Reckless Driving court case?

 We have handled many Reckless Driving cases where our clients are not Virginia residents, live far from the court they were charged in or simply cannot take off time from work or will be out of the country.
 We have a simple General Power of Attorney (POA) form we can send you that will waive your appearance.
-Meaning, you won’t have to show up in court.
+This means you won’t have to show up in court.
 The POA will authorize us to appear on your behalf and negotiate and accept a plea agreement.
-Very simply put, you can lay your burdens on us and we’ll do what we do best and fight for your rights and do all we can to keep your record clean and keep your license. *We don’t charge extra for this service.
+Very simply put, you can lay your burdens on us and we’ll do what we do best and fight for your rights.
+We’ll do all we can to keep your record clean and keep your license. *We don’t charge extra for this service.